Hyronimous/cleandataAssignment/CodeBook.md

 The variable (or feature) being measured.

 **note**
-Variables ending in "-X", "-Y" or "-Z" are different axes.
+Variables ending in "-X", "-Y" or "-Z" are movement on different axes in relation to the position of the smartphone.

 **value**
 The value of the variable for the  subject/activity.